nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="add-consultation"></a>
 #### 5.3.1 Adding a consultation: `add consultation`

-Adds a consultation slot at the given time, date, place and description to ModQuik.
+Adds a consultation slot to ModQuik.
+You can use this whenever a student wants to schedule a consultation with you.

 Format: `add consultation n/NAME m/MODULE v/VENUE D/DATE T/TIMESLOT d/DESCRIPTION`
 * `DATE` should be given in the format yyyy-MM-dd, e.g. 2022-10-24.